-Pursuant to the requirements of Section 17 of the Securities Regulation Code and Section 141 of the Corporation Code, this report is signed in behalf of the issuer by the undersigned, thereunto duly authorized, in the City of Manila thisAPR 1 HERMOGENISIC.
-ESPERON, JR. Chairman and Independent Director President LUISA A. LUCIN Principal Accounting Officer Comptroller AGNES PURPANO AGNES B. URBANO Asst.
-Corporate Secretary REPUBLIC OF THE PHILIPPINES) CITY OF MANILA ) s.s.
-Subscribed and sworn to before me this Name TIN Hermogenes C. Esperon, Jr. Jaime C. Laya Luisa A. Lucin Benito D. Chua Agnes B. Urbano Witness my hand and seal on the date and at the place above written.
+Pursuant to the requirements of Section Section 141 of the Corporation Code, this repo undersigned, thereunto duly authorized, in the Ci HERMOGENES C. ESPERON, JR. Chairman and Independent Director JAIME ALVAYA President LUISA A. LUCIN Principal Accounting Officer Comptroller BENITO B. CHUA Principal Financial Officer AGNES B. Asst.
+Corpora REPUBLIC OF THE PHILIPPINES) CITY OF MANILA) s.s.
+Subscribed and sworn to before me this to me their respective Tax Identification Number APR 1 1 2025 , affiants exhibiting s, as follows: Name TIN Hermogenes C. Esperon, Jr. Jaime C. Laya Luisa A. Lucin Benito D. Chua Agnes B. Urbano Witness my hand and seal on the date and d at the place above written.
 Doc.
-No. 34; NEMESIO M. DOMINGO Commission No. 2023-164 Notary Public for the City of Manila Until December 31, 2024 Book No. 1; Series of 2024.
+No. 29 ; Page No. 1; Book No. 1; NHMESIO M. DOMINGO Commission No. 2025-087 Notary Public for the City of Manila Until December 31, 2026